Serbians vote in elections marred by reports of irregularities and violent incidents

 Polls closed at 8pm local time in Serbia’s triple election day on April 3, when Serbians voted in presidential and parliamentary elections, as well as local elections in Belgrade, Bor and some other municipalities.

 Incumbent President Aleksandar Vucic and his ruling Serbian Progressive Party (SNS) are widely expected to win both the presidential and general elections.
-However, unexpectedly high turnout on election day means the size of support for the ruling party vis a vis the opposition is hard to predict.
+However, an unexpectedly high turnout on election day means the size of support for the ruling party vis a vis the opposition is hard to predict.

 Exit polls are expected later in the evening of April 3, and preliminary results on April 4.

-Pre-election polls indicate another victory is ahead for the SNS.
+Pre-election polls indicate another victory is in the offing for the SNS.
 While there has been an uptick in support for opposition groups that indicates opposition MPs will at least return to the parliament, the opposition is not seen as having a chance of ousting the SNS and its partners at national level.

 Tensions and attacks